 2. Start a gratitude jar.

 Write down one thing each day on a piece of paper and add it to your gratitude jar.
-At the end of the month go back through them all together and see all the wonderful blessings the month has brought.
+Your gratitude jar can be anything from a mason jar to a glass vase, just make sure you can see through it.
+Being able to see how many things you have to be thankful for can be extremely comforting and helpful when you're feeling down or stressed.
+At the end of the month go back through every piece of paper together and see all the wonderful blessings the month has brought.

 3. Take gratitude walks.